How is Zeffy free?

 • No part of the organization's net earnings should be pocketed or inure to the benefit of any member.

-• The goals of the organization should be to - Better the conditions of people working in agriculture, horticulture, or labor. - Improve the quality of products in these fields. - Develop a higher degree of efficiency in these occupations.
+• The organization's goals should be to better the conditions of people working in agriculture, horticulture, or labor, Improve the quality of products in these fields, and develop a higher degree of efficiency in these occupations.

 Labor organizations can provide direct benefits to members, but their primary purpose must be to negotiate better working conditions, not generate profits.